IngaObloza/SQL-CodeWars/6-kyu/Conditional Count.md

 produce a result set for the report that shows a side-by-side comparison of the number and total amounts of payments made in Mike's and Jon's stores broken down by months.

-The resulting data set should be ordered by 'month' using natural order (Jan, Feb, Mar, etc.).
+The resulting data set should be ordered by `month` using natural order (Jan, Feb, Mar, etc.).

 *Note: You don't need to worry about the year component.
 Months are never repeated because the sample data set contains payment information only for one year.*